Filth and Wisdom

 Filth and Wisdom is a 2008 British comedy-drama film directed by Madonna (in her directorial debut), starring Eugene Hütz, Holly Weston, Vicky McClure and Richard E. Grant.
 It was filmed on location in London, England, from 14 to 29 May 2007.
 Locations included two actual strip clubs in Hammersmith and Swiss Cottage; both owned by the Secrets Clubs chain.
 Additional scenes were shot in July 2007.

 The film premiered at the Berlin International Film Festival on 13 February 2008 which was attended by Madonna and cast members Hütz, Weston and McClure.
 It received generally negative reviews from critics.
 On 17 October 2008 the film went into limited release, as well as being simultaneously released "On Demand" on most cable providers.
 It is the first motion picture production for Madonna's company, Semtex Films.

 Plot

-Described as a comedy/drama/musical/romance, the story revolves around a Ukrainian immigrant named A.K.
-(Eugene Hütz) who finances his dreams of rock glory by moonlighting as a cross-dressing dominatrix and his two female flatmates: Holly (Holly Weston), a ballet dancer who works as a stripper and pole-dancer at a local club and Juliette (Vicky McClure), a pharmacy assistant who dreams of going to Africa to help starving children.
+Described as a comedy/drama/musical/romance, the story revolves around a Ukrainian immigrant named A.K. who finances his dreams of rock glory by moonlighting as a cross-dressing dominatrix and his two female flatmates: Holly, a ballet dancer who works as a stripper and pole-dancer at a local club and Juliette, a pharmacy assistant who dreams of going to Africa to help starving children.